Bird's Custard: History

 Bird's Custard was first formulated and cooked by Alfred Bird in 1837 at his chemist shop in Birmingham.
 He developed the recipe because his wife was allergic to eggs, the key ingredient used to thicken traditional custard.
 The Birds continued to serve egg-based custard to dinner guests, until one evening when the egg-free custard was served instead, either by accident or design.
 The dessert was so well received by the other diners that Alfred Bird put the recipe into wider production.

 John Monkhouse (1862–1938) was a prosperous Methodist businessman who co-founded Monk and Glass, which made custard powder and jelly.
 Glass represented his business partner Frederick Thomas Glasscock.
 Monk and Glass custard was made in Clerkenwell and sold in the home market, and exported to the Empire and to America.
 Glasscock retired when the business was acquired by its rival Bird's Custard in the early 20th century.

 Usage

-In some regions, such as Australia and the United Kingdom, the popularity of this type of dessert is such that it is simply known as "custard".
-In such cases, general usage of the word may be more likely to refer to the "Bird's" custard rather than to the traditional egg-based variety.

-"Instant" versions (containing powdered milk and sugar and requiring only hot water) and ready-made custard in tins, plastic pots and cartons have also become popular.
+"Instant" versions (containing powdered milk and sugar and requiring only hot water) and ready-made custard in tins, plastic pots and cartons are also in production.

 Alfred Bird and Sons Ltd.

 After he discovered his custard was popular, Bird formed Alfred Bird and Sons Ltd. in Birmingham.
 By 1843, the company was also making the newly invented baking powder and, by 1844, was promoting custard powder nationally.
 By 1895, the company was producing blancmange powder, jelly powder and egg substitute.
 In World War I, Bird's Custard was supplied to the British armed forces.

 The company was one of the early users of promotional items and colourful advertising campaigns.
-The 'three bird' logo was introduced 1929.
+The 'three bird' logo was introduced in 1929.